KyloIO/kylo-docs/security/Authentication.rst

    user2=pw2
    ...

-If authentication is successful then it will also look for a file `groups.properties` on the classpath to load the groups that have been assigned to the authenticated user.
+If authentication is successful it will then look for a `groups.properties` file on the classpath to load the groups that have been assigned to the authenticated user.
 The format of this file is: